-A person who performs or agrees to perform a function in breach of the order would be liable to a civil penalty.
+A person who performs or agrees to perform a function in breach of the order would be liable to a civil penalty under section 28A.

 Subsection (5) would impose an obligation on regulated persons not to employ persons to perform functions that they are prohibited from performing.
 A breach of such a provision would attract enforcement powers available to the Authority (which would include a financial penalty).
-This would apply not only to the institution concerned but to any company licensed by the BMA that employs a person in breach of the Order.
+This would apply not only to the undertaking concerned but to any company licensed by the BMA that employs a person in breach of the prohibition order.

 Subsection (6) would enable the Authority, on the application of the person concerned, to vary the prohibition order - or revoke it.
-It should be noted that the original Order would not have an expiry date or other condition attached to it because the Authority would not at that time know when the person concerned would become fit and proper.
-It would be open to the prohibited person to apply to the Authority at any time to seek the revocation or modification of the Order on the basis that the original grounds for the imposition of the order no longer apply.
-The Authority applying the provisions of section 49H might do so, if for example, it is satisfied that by virtue of the person obtaining appropriate qualifications and relevant experience, that person is able to satisfy the criteria for fitness and propriety that he had lacked earlier.
+It should be noted that the original Order would not have a period of time attached to it because the Authority would not at that time know when the person concerned would become fit and proper.
+It would be open to the prohibited person to apply to the Authority at any time to seek the revocation or modification of the prohibition order on the basis that the original grounds for the imposition of the order no longer apply.
+The Authority applying the provisions of section 28H (2) might do so if for example it is satisfied that by virtue of the person obtaining appropriate qualifications and relevant experience, that person is able to satisfy the criteria for fitness and propriety that he had lacked earlier.